aws-samples/amazon-sagemaker-secure-mlops/README.md

 - `AdministratorRole` in the development account (main account)
 - `SetupStackSetExecutionRole` in each of the target accounts

 You must provision these roles **before** starting the solution deployment.
-The `AdministratorRole` is automatically created during the soluton deployment.
+The `AdministratorRole` is automatically created during the solution deployment.
 For the `SetupStackSetExecutionRole` you can use the delivered CloudFormation template [`env-iam-setup-stacksest-role.yaml`](cfn_templates/env-iam-setup-stacksest-role.yaml) or your own process of provisioning of an IAM role.

 ```bash
 # STEP 1: